Labels are for Jars

 It’s important to me to be a good loyal friend or partner.

 Something fluffy, soft and kind.

 A medal for how far I’ve come as achieved in myself.

 Shells as I love the beach

 If you look behind the label and into the jar, you might get to know me.
-Inside my jar represents just a tiny portion of who I am from little objects I found:
+The little objects inside my jar represent just a tiny portion of who I am:

 I have a diagnosis, but I also have a heart!